phravins/Treuno-100B/README.md

    ```

 Because we removed the DeepSpeed requirement, it will natively use the PyTorch/HuggingFace Trainer and fit perfectly inside the free 16GB T4 GPU!

+_TREUNO-125M is an first version P&T Based model it is on under progress_